Overfitting: Statistical inference

 In statistics, an inference is drawn from a statistical model, which has been selected via some procedure.
-Burnham & Anderson, in their much-cited text on model selection, argue that to avoid overfitting, we should adhere to the "Principle of Parsimony".
+Burnham & Anderson, in their much-cited text on model selection, argue that to avoid overfitting, one should adhere to the "Principle of Parsimony".
 The authors also state the following.

 Overfitted models ... are often free of bias in the parameter estimators, but have estimated (and actual) sampling variances that are needlessly large (the precision of the estimators is poor, relative to what could have been accomplished with a more parsimonious model).
 False treatment effects tend to be identified, and false variables are included with overfitted models. ...
 A best approximating model is achieved by properly balancing the errors of underfitting and overfitting.

 Overfitting is more likely to be a serious concern when there is little theory available to guide the analysis, in part because then there tend to be a large number of models to select from.
 The book Model Selection and Model Averaging (2008) puts it this way.

 Given a data set, you can fit thousands of models at the push of a button, but how do you choose the best?
 With so many candidate models, overfitting is a real danger.
 Is the monkey who typed Hamlet actually a good writer?